msdrigg/Roam/README.md

         - Need an approach like this https://developer.apple.com/forums/thread/649183 to sync phone audio with device audio
     - Sometimes I get a big delay with sent keys and then they all queue up and blast through after they aren't relevant anymore
         - Either use ECPSession for button presses
-    - Make sure to handle sequence number wrapping in RTP stream

 ## License